cloudtty/cloudtty/README.md

 2. can reach the k8s api-server endpoint (via host IP or cluster IP) instead of localhost.

 - If the cluster is remote, `cloudtty` needs to specify `kubeconfig` to access the cluster using the kubectl command tool.
-  You need to provide the kubeconfig stored in configmap and specify the name to cloudshell `spec.configmapName` CR. kubeconfig will be automatically mounted to the cloudtty container.
+  You need to provide the kubeconfig stored in secret and specify the name to cloudshell `spec.secretRef.name` CR. kubeconfig will be automatically mounted to the cloudtty container.
   Ensure that the server IP address is properly connected to the cluster network.